Medical Laboratory Science Major

 If you are considering a career in medicine, the major in medical laboratory science can help you become a more complete doctor.
 With your preparation for professional lab work, you'll be a doctor who knows how to order the right tests and interpret the results.

 Learn from the pros.

-All your major courses will be taught by professors and instructors who are certified clinical laboratory scientists, not teaching assistants.
+All your major courses will be taught by professors and instructors who are certified medical laboratory scientists, not teaching assistants.

 You'll be in demand.

-The demand for certified clinical laboratory scientists exceeds supply — there’s a critical national shortage of these experts.
+The demand for certified medical laboratory scientists exceeds supply — there’s a critical national shortage of these experts.
 Employment opportunities — and pay — for new graduates are high.

 Pass with flying colors.

 Marquette's medical laboratory science majors have no trouble making the grade.
 Ninety-nine percent of our graduates pass the certification exam on their first try.
 The national average is only 80 percent.

 Some of the classes you'll take: